Nette Documentation Preview

 delete(string $path): void

-Deletes a file or an entire directory if exists.
+Deletes a file or an entire directory if it exists.
 If the directory is not empty, it deletes its contents first.
-Throws an exception Nette\IOException on error occurred.
+Throws a Nette\IOException on error.

 FileSystem::delete('/path/to/fileOrDir');